CoefficientIO/vaccinate/README.md

 Vaccinate is an inversion of control (IoC) module that is probably too simple to qualify as actual IoC, but may require the lowest learning curve or adjustments to existing code.
-It is a very simple design pattern in which, instead of exporting the value that the developer would have for a particular module, she instead exports a function that returns the value.
+It is a very simple design pattern in which, instead of exporting the value that the developer would have for a particular module, he/she instead exports a function that returns the value.
 The function accepts as parameters its various dependencies, which allows the developer to override these dependencies in unit tests.
-Vaccinate only works in environments where modules can be loaded synchronously (i.e. by `require()`).
+Vaccinate only works in environments where modules can be loaded synchronously (i.e. by `require()`) and does not support circular dependencies by default.

 ## The Problem